MooersLab/EasyPyMOL/README.md

     PyMOL>run /Users/blaine-mooers/Scripts/Scripts_PyMOL/roundview.py
    ```

-Type "roundview" on either command line.
+Type `roundview` on either command line.
 You should get back the following in the command history window if no molecule is loaded:
    ```py
     set_view (1.0,0.0,0.0,0.0,1.0,0.0,0.0,0.0,1.0,0.0,0.0,-50.0,0.0,0.0,0.0,40.0,100.0,-20.0);
    ```